Mtsumi/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 5. Print string

-### 5-print_string.py prints 3 times a string stored in the variable str, followed by its first 9 characters.
+### 5-print_string.py prints 3 times a string stored in the variable str, followed by its first 9 characters

+## 6. Play with strings.

+### 6-concat.py prints Welcome to Holberton School!